Best Auto Loan Rates in March 2025

 +

-Unfortunately, you can’t use Chase at all car dealers.
-It has to be a part of the Chase network.
+Unfortunately, you can’t use Chase at all car dealers — you’ll have to purchase within the Chase network.
 The good news is that Chase partners with thousands of dealers countrywide.
-But because it doesn’t advertise its rates, you must prequalify to see what APRs it offers.
+But because it doesn’t advertise its rates, you’ll also need to prequalify to see what APRs it offers.

 How to qualify